evanrh/personal_website/README.md

     * Ex: `SECRET_KEY="p4ssw0rd"`
 * FLASK_APP: leave this set to resume.py

+### Server Configuration
+For asset building, the node package "less" is required, which if you are on Ubuntu can be installed with `sudo apt install node-less`

 ### Database Configuration
 Prior to running the site, you will need to have a functioning database, preferably with a user to login with.
 Below, are instructions for getting a SQLite database set up for use with this project